 Plus, a 3000W inverter (wired to all the 240V outlets and the air-conditioner) allows you to pull over for lunch in the heat of the day (even without shade) and crank up the cooling for 45 minutes or so.

-The van’s water capacity – twin 95L fresh water tanks and one 65L filtered drinking water tank (all with a quick-fill water system) – is commendable, but I did notice the absence of a grey water tank (albeit there’s an outlet) which hinders its national park friendliness.
+The van’s water capacity – twin 95L fresh water tanks, one 65L filtered drinking water tank (all with a quick-fill water system) and a grey water tank – is commendable.